michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ cd lecture1/messages/en-us.txt
 bash: cd: lecture1/messages/en-us.txt: Not a directory
 ```
-The starting working directory for this code block is `user@sahara`.
-It does not change.
+The starting working directory for this code block is `/home`; It does not change.
 Because the argument after the command `cd` is not a directory, the command does not work and throws an error.

 ## `ls` Command